meltylabs/melty/README.md

 }
 ```

-Aider will continue to apply changes to the filesystem, and to interact with git, as usual.
-The API will include endpoints for:
+Throughout Phase 1, Aider will continue to apply changes to the filesystem, and to interact with git, as usual.
-- Sending commands
-- Getting the current status
-- Retrieving file changes

 ### Phase 2: Websocket Integration